vbud/website/src/content/blog/unhappy-optimizer.md

 Related to this obsession with personal growth, I also came to believe that I can’t disappoint anyone, ever, for any reason.
 Hence, I need to seek out answers to every question, learn something about every topic.
 I must excel in every environment I’m thrown into.
 Every class, every job, every chore.
 I must avoid every failure that I can learn how to prevent.

-My curiosity of love of optimization was well-suited to my work building software, and a desire for personal growth made me very amenable to seeking and acting on feedback.
+My love of optimization was well-suited to my work building software, and a desire for personal growth made me very amenable to seeking and acting on feedback.
 That gave me a lot of confidence that my approach to life was working.
 I kept getting cooler job opportunities and promotions, and most people seemed to really like working with me.

 I got good at preventing bad things from happening, both at work and in my personal life.
 That doesn't mean I avoided trying new things - to the contrary, because I was obsessed with growth, I tried new roles at work, new relationships, new cities.
 And I didn't mind when I failed or when something bad would happen, because I would ensure that I don't repeat that failure.